magomimmo/modern-cljs/doc/tutorial-15.md

 ![AjaxServerError][6]

-This time, due to the Ajax communication, even if the server returned the same 500 error code as before, the browser does not show the call trace.
+This time, due to the Ajax communication, even if the server returned the same 500 error code as before, the browser does not show the Ring stacktrace.
 It's not so bad as before, but still unacceptable for being called a professional web programmer.

 What's asking us the Shopping Calculator before investing time and efforts in unit testing?
 It's asking for input validation.
 Both for